jeonghanlee/epicsarchiverap-env/tests/README.md

 - `run_logged` preserves both success and a nonzero exit status from real child commands.

 ### Phase 2 — Compile
-- `python3` is on PATH for `docs/build_docs.sh` to bootstrap its sphinx venv.
 - `make init` clones `epicsarchiverap-maven-src` (skipped if the directory already exists).
 - `make conf.archapplproperties` generates the site configuration required by the WAR build; it does not provision the host storage directories.
-- `make build.mvn` (full clean + package) must return success before any artifact is accepted.
+- `make build.mvn` (clean + package, tests skipped — the CI at https://github.com/jeonghanlee/epicsarchiverap-maven runs the suite) must return success before any artifact is accepted.
 A failed build stops the phase even if previous artifacts remain.
 - Exactly one WAR for each service (`mgmt`, `engine`, `etl`, `retrieval`) is produced under `target/`, each at least 1 MB.
 All four share a build prefix chosen by the source POM, including the `aa-<date>-<hash>` naming scheme.
 - Exactly one release `.tar.gz` and `target/stage/RELEASE_NOTES` are produced.
 The source assembly plugin owns the tarball name.
-- `docs/docs/build/index.html` confirms the sphinx documentation step ran end-to-end.
+- The mgmt WAR's `ui/api/index.html` confirms the generated API reference is packaged.

 ### Phase 3 — Infrastructure (planned)
 - `make install` populates `${AA_INSTALL_LOCATION}/{mgmt,engine,etl,retrieval}/webapps` with the four exploded WAR trees.